ShivaanshK/Broadcast-Primitives/README.md

 #### Protocol Description

 **Note**: In all `upon` clauses below that involve receiving a message, only the first message from each party is considered.
-Also, this algorithm assumes that `n > 3f.`
+This algorithm assumes that `n > 3f.`

 1. **upon c-broadcast(m):** (only for the sender \(P_s\))
    - The sender \(P_s\) sends the message `(SEND, m)` to all other nodes.